 The fact is, every product we buy leaves its mark on the world, no matter how it was made.
 In a world telling us we can shop our way to salvation, there’s one thing we can do to cut through the noise.
 That is to simply buy less.

 Imagine if instead of purchasing a product - a T-shirt, a toaster, an umbrella - every few years, you could just buy one that genuinely lasted the rest of your life?

-Take a razor, for instance.
-Instead of buying your usual disposable razors, you could opt for the ‘eco’ ones that have handles made of recycled plastic.
-But whilst this may seem like a more responsible choice, they’re still throwaway items that will get binned over and over.
+Take tupperware, for instance.
+Instead of buying your usual plastic ones, you could opt for more ‘eco’ ones made out of recycled plastic.
+But whilst this may seem like a more responsible choice, these are just as liable to become warped and cracked after a couple of years, and ultimately to get binned over and over.

-A one-time purchase of a lifetime-guaranteed safety razor, however, allows you to break the cycle of disposable razors completely.
-It may take more energy to produce and cost more money, but over the course of many years, the safety razor becomes by far the most economical and energy-efficient choice.
-Many high-quality safety razors can even be passed down generations.
+A one-time purchase of a stainless steel tupperware, however, allows you to break the cycle completely.
+It may take more energy to produce and cost more money, but over the course of many years, the long lasting steel option is by far the most economical and energy-efficient choice.

 This principle applies to practically all the products we have in our lives.
 But the concept of ‘buying once’ isn’t something you’ll see many retailers talk about - it’s obviously in their best interests to keep us in a cycle of buying.
 Companies do this by offering us cheap, throwaway products, making us dissatisfied with the things we own and presenting us with more things we didn’t know we needed.

 Breaking the cycle